MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/fail-to-mount-azure-file-share.md

     Before you select **Show**, the values of the storage account name and associated key are encoded into base64 strings.
 After you select **Show**, the values are decoded.

-If you don't have access to the AKS cluster in the Azure portal, perform the Step 2 at the kubectl level:
+If you don't have access to the AKS cluster in the Azure portal, perform Step 2 at the kubectl level:

 1. Get the YAML file of the Kubernetes secret, and then run the following command to get the values of the storage account name and the key from the output: